base0010/restapidocs/docs/index.rst

 2. **On-chain Subscriber Registry**: Subscriber public keys are stored on-chain in an immutable sovereign subscriber registry, similar to a telco HSS (Home Subscriber Server).
 This allows users to activate services, top-up their accounts with cryptocurrency, and perform other functions without the need for intermediaries, including potentially unreliable customer service.

-3. **Global Roaming Subscribership**: By storing subscriber information on-chain, Semaphore Network ensures a truly global roaming subscribership, enhancing accessibility and connectivity for users worldwide.
+3. **Global Roaming Subscription**: By storing subscriber information on-chain, Semaphore Network ensures a truly global roaming subscribership, enhancing accessibility and connectivity for users worldwide.

 Conclusion
 ----------